ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_redactors.md

 </JSONRedactor>
 ```

-The JSON message is redacted and stored in the traffic monitoring database as follows:
+the JSON message is redacted and stored in the traffic monitoring database as follows:

 ```
 {